How To Build A Schedule That Works, Even With Constant Interruptions

 On top of that, you need to be realistic about what you expect yourself to get done in a day.
 So many times, people expect to get 34 hours’ worth of work done in a 24-hour day.

-That is why these next few exercises are going to be CRITICAL for you to see what needs to be done and not let this become an issue.
+That is why these next few exercises are going to be CRITICAL for you to see what needs to be done and not let unrealistic time expectations become an issue.

 I don’t care how little outside influence you have on your life.
 You may not have kids and that’s totally fine.